uber-web/probe.gl/docs/README.md

 # probe.gl

-Small collection of JavaScript front-end debugging tools
+A collection of JavaScript front-end debugging tools

 * A JavaScript logging library focused on facilitating debugging and performance instrumentation of front-end applications.
 * A benchmark rig to help measure and track regressions of critical functions